zoltraks/java-sikulix-automation/README.md

 This program is written in Java and is using [SikuliX](http://www.sikulix.com/) library.

-By default program is looking for ``config.json`` in current working directory.
+Program is reading configuration from ``config.json`` file by default.

-You may specify alternate file as first argument.
+You may specify alternate configuration file as first argument.

 ```
 java -jar sikulix-automation.jar config.json